perfumerlabs/push/README.md

 What is it
 ==========

-Docker container for building personal pushs or chats.
+Docker container for send push on all devices with one api

 Installation
 ============